 fireplace, sheathed in reclaimed brick from the 1880s.
 Rumford fireplaces were the state-of-the art of fireplace design at the time of the American revolution, featuring tall classic elegance and heating efficiency.
 The fireplace is a focal point from the entry foyer, great room and kitchen.
 In addition, it gives the homeowner and guests the opportunity to cook on a wood-burning fire on the backside.

-The home’s ode to the Old West continues in the kitchen with a sandstone lentil, or ledge, built under the curved bread oven, Mission cabinetry and sun-baked Saltillo floor tiles.
+The home’s ode to the Old West continues in the kitchen with a sandstone lintel, or ledge, built under the curved bread oven, Mission cabinetry and sun-baked Saltillo floor tiles.
 A reproduction Arts and Crafts Pine Panel Mural backsplash, originally created by West Coast ceramic designer Ernst Batchelder in the 1920s, features individually handmade tiles.
 A hand-wrought, hand-hammered iron pot rack hangs above the cooktop.

 The frontier iron artistry, designed by Ted Moews and produced by master blacksmiths in North Carolina, Wisconsin and Colorado, can be found throughout the house.